Debt collection involves a number of activities. Some debts are simple to collect, while others are more difficult.

-Yet, yesterday I received an email from a collection agency in another state promoting a very low fee to send four letters.
+Yet, yesterday I received an email from a collection agency in another state promoting a very low fee to send 4 letters.
 To get the lowest rate, you have to submit a larger number of files.
 You pay the per file fee upfront.
 No phone calls are made for the fee, and all funds are sent directly to you.
 Sound great, no?

 Let’s do the math

-A small medical office sends 100 files to collection.
+A small dental office sends 100 files to collection.
 The fee is $ 8 per file, so $ 800 is paid up front.
 Remember, you pay the fee whether or not the letters work, but if it does work, your only expense is the initial fee.

 Let’s say the total value of the money owed to you in those 100 files is $ 10,000.
 You have recovered 10% of the money owed to you.
 Can your business afford to lose that $ 9,000?